Bangladesh Football Federation: Official partners

 Nitol-Tata the sole distributor of Tata vehicles in Bangladesh was the official sponsor between 2000 till 2005.

-In April 2008, the BFF secured BDT 16,00,00,000 (equivalent to US$22,85,714 appx) for three years from a multinational mobile operator company, Citycell (Pacific Bangladesh Telecom Limited) for three years as sponsorship for Bangladesh Football Federation, which is a record in the football sponsorship money securing in the history of Bangladesh football.
+In April 2008, BFF secured BDT 165 million (approximately US$2,285,714) in sponsorship from Citycell (Pacific Bangladesh Telecom Limited) for a three-year period.
+This was a record-breaking amount in the history of football sponsorship in Bangladesh.

-Later in 2010, it made contract with Grameenphone - country's leading mobile phone operator, for the sponsorship of BFF's tournaments.
+Later in 2010, it made contract with Grameenphone – country's leading mobile phone operator, for the sponsorship of BFF's tournaments.

 BFF secured US$70,000 for one year when Nitol-Tata again became the official sponsor for the 2013–14 season.

 On 13 March 2022, Pusti became the beverage partner of Bangladesh Football Federation following a two-year agreement.